Sermons

 17 September 2017

 On the first Tuesday of every month many Australians nervously await the announcement from the Reserve Bank regarding what they are doing about interest rates.
-Our nation’s debt is so high that even a small rise of .25% will send many mortgages into default and households with huge credit card debts into arrears.
-The latest… Read more
+Our nation’s debt is so… Read more

 Christian Conflict Resolution